 - Custom presenter classes for every view type you want (

 Actionclasses to interact with and manipulate your custom content

 Creating a container

 A container represents your data source in Vaadin context.
 The container provides methods to get, add and remove items and properties in the data source.
 The container can hold 0 to n items.
-It might help to first understand Vaadin's concept of an item, see

 The interface you have to implement for your container is